-First, A Little History on .NET
+First, A Little History on .NET for software development

 During the late 90s, Microsoft started work on something that they were calling Next Generation Windows Services (or NGWS for short).
 NGWS was originally designed to let Windows users access all kinds of services over the Internet.